mara-rose/mara-rose/README.md

 > ⟡ &nbsp;this account hosts **projects i've posted** ♡
 > ⟡ &nbsp;a mix of personal builds, tutorials, and templates you can use
-> ⟡ &nbsp;all projects have setup instructions in README.md files
+> ⟡ &nbsp;I'm Frontend-Developer, so I do my best

 ---